Paddy Moran (ice hockey)

-Patrick Joseph Alexander "Paddy" Moran (March 11, 1877 – January 14, 1966) was a Canadian professional ice hockey goaltender.
-Moran played all but one of his 16 seasons for the Quebec Hockey Club, from 1901 to 1917; in the 1909–10 season, Moran played for the All-Montreal HC and the Haileybury Comets.
+Patrick Joseph Alexander "Paddy" Moran (March 11, 1877 – January 14, 1966) was a Canadian professional ice hockey player.
+A goaltender, Moran played all but one of his 16 seasons for the Quebec Hockey Club, from 1901 to 1917; in the 1909–10 season, Moran played for the All-Montreal HC and the Haileybury Comets.
 Moran was noted for protecting the area in front of his net by aggressively using his stick, and expectorating at opposing players while chewing tobacco.
 He won two Stanley Cups with Quebec in 1912 and 1913.
 Moran was inducted into the Hockey Hall of Fame in 1958.

 Early life

 Moran began playing ice hockey at the age of 15, with a local Quebec team.
 At age 17, Moran changed schools as his school was one of the few in Quebec City not to have an ice hockey team.
 At the age of 19, Moran helped his new club, the Crescents, win the Intermediate Championship.